Monkey World is home to over 250 monkeys, apes and prosimians. The following are all the species of monkey that we currently care for at the park:

 We have 2 white-faced saki monkeys, Desmond, and his mate Chloe.
 Chloe arrived at the park on 13/04/16 from a zoo in France and is the oldest saki monkey in Europe.
 Desmond arrived on 25/07/18 from Shaldon Wildlife Park.
 The 2 saki monkeys have come to Monkey World for their “retirement”.

-We have eight squirrel monkeys at the park.
+We have five squirrel monkeys at the park.
 Two males and a female were confiscated during following a police raid on a drug dealers house.
-They were being kept inside in a filthy utility room and the younger male had sustained an eye injury leaving him blind in 1 eye.
+They were being kept inside in a filthy utility room and the younger male had sustained an eye injury leaving him blind in an eye.
 The female was found emaciated.
 Since being at Monkey World all three have received medical care and are now fit and healthy.
 All but one of the squirrel monkeys were confiscated from the British pet trade.
 The other female came to Monkey World after she was kicked out of her family group at a zoo.
 They all love catching insects in their outside enclosure.

 Brass and Evi arrived at Monkey World on 21/02/13 with two female common marmosets that had been rescued from a small cage in a pub.
 Their appearance is unlike anything we have seen at the park and despite consultation with marmoset and tamarin specialists their species is unidentifiable.
 It is most likely they are mixed species’ hybrids.
 They are a confident and active duo who love sunbathing in their outside enclosure.